What Do Women Want Out of a Relationship?

 The woman in these examples is often thinking:

 - Does he even care what I am feeling?

-These questions of course are rooted in the deeper and more existential questions about the woman’s role and worth in the relationship.
+These questions of course are rooted in the deeper and more existential questions about her role and worth in the relationship.

 She thinks to herself:

 - Am I worth loving?